Double Negative (album)

 Double Negative is the twelfth studio album by Low, released on September 14, 2018.
 It is the last album to feature bass guitarist Steve Garrington, who would go on to leave the band in 2020.

 Critical reception

 On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, Double Negative has an average score of 86 based on 21 reviews, indicating "universal acclaim".
 Writing in Pitchfork's list of the best albums of 2018, Marc Hogan said that "static prevails and flickering tones are almost untraceable to the instruments that made them," and that this sound "captured [2018's] pervasive dread like nothing else."
+Alexis Petridis, in The Guardian's summary of the best albums of 2018, wrote "[I]n a world of predictable political music it seems unprecedented.
+That's partly because you don't expect a band to make their masterpiece 25 years into their career [...].
+But it's mostly because, for all the vague precursors you could throw its way - from My Bloody Valentine to Radiohead's Kid A - Double Negative didn't sound like anything else, in Low's back catalogue or beyond."